-With 2 bank holidays in May, many of you will be looking at doing some DIY.
-Whether it is in the home or garden, injuries do happen, so here are our tops tips for keeping you healthy
+With the long Easter weekend followed by two bank holidays in May, many of you will be looking at doing some DIY.
+Whether it is in the home or garden, injuries do happen, so here are our tops tips for keeping you healthy:

 We have a habit of keeping our feet glued to the floor and moving our back/spine to do the task.
 It is much better if you keep the back/spine aligned and use you feet to move your body – think about how you twist and reach for an object – I bet you don’t move your feet!